Public Beta

 ISSUER_ID The DID you created in the onboarding process did:tdw:QmejrSkusQgeM6FfA23L6NPoLy3N8aaiV6X5Ysvb47WSj8:identifier-reg.trust-infra.swiyu-int.admin.ch:api:v1:did:ff8eb859-6996-4e51-a976-be1ca584c124

-STATUS_LIST_KEY EC Private key can be taken from onboarding process and must match the used DID status verification method
+STATUS_LIST_KEY EC Private key can be taken from onboarding process you can use any generated key but it must match the DID_STATUS_LIST_VERIFICATION_METHOD

 SWIYU_STATUS_REGISTRY_TOKEN_URL OAuth Refresh URL https://keymanager-prd.api.admin.ch/keycloak/realms/APIGW/protocol/openid-connect

-The provided images can be used with arm based processors, but they are not optimized.
-For further information, please consult the Development instructions section.
+The provided images can be used with ARM based processors, but they are not optimized.

-Request to create and initialize a status list slot
+First, you need to create a status list

 -d '{